Volkswagen Beetle Tyres Recommendation

 There are many theories as to where the designs originated from.
 Some believe Hitler designed the vehicle.
 Some theorize that it was Joseph Ganz's 1920 design that was the true inspiration for the Beetle design.
 Porsche had created designs for the Mercedes-Benz 170H, which played into the design of the Beetle.

 Inspiration for the Beetle had been drawn from the Tatra vehicles, mainly the T97, that had been designed by Hans Ledwinka.
 Due to the similarities, Tatra launched a lawsuit which never really materialized due to Germany invading Czechoslovakia.
 The lawsuit was later re-opened after World War II and Volkswagen was forced to pay Tatra 3,000,000 Deutsche Marks.
 This left Volkswagen with little money for development of new Beetle models.

 The Volkswagen Type 1 first officially came into production in 1947, but they were known by a different name, KdF, short for Kraft durch Freude meaning 'power by joy'.
 In English, the name Beetle was used.
-In German, they were known as Kafer, and in French they were called Coccinelle.
+In Germany, they were known as Kafer, and in France they were called Coccinelle.

 These little bundles of joy featured mechanical drum brakes (with early versions operated by cables) a gearbox void of synchromesh and virtually no chrome or embellishments.

 In 1949 the Volkswagen logo was stamped on the rims.
 The engine was expanded to 1131 cc and was capable of producing 25 horsepower.
 The models that were produced after October of 1949 had the luxury of an electric starter motor!